Wildergames/blender-quick-exporter/README.md

 # What is Quick Exporter?
 Quick Exporter is a **free** Blender addon by [Wilder](https://wilder.games), which allows users to configure and manage exportable packages from objects within a Blender file.

-These **Export Packages** can be exported manually and/or automatically, as a single or individual FBX files.
+These **Export Packages** can be exported manually and/or automatically, as a single or individual **.fbx** files.

-This addon is intended to act as a **set-it-and-forget-it** solution to FBX exporting.
+This addon is intended to act as a **set-it-and-forget-it** solution to **.fbx** exporting.

 Once you've created and configured your export packages, you shouldn't need to change the Quick Exporter settings very often.
-Simply make changes, click Export, and you're done.
+Simply make changes to your file, click Export, and you're done.

 <br>
 <p float="left">
   <img src="screenshots/001.png" width="24%" />
   <img src="screenshots/002.png" width="24%" />
   <img src="screenshots/003.png" width="24%" />
   <img src="screenshots/004.png" width="24%" />
 </p>
 <br>

 # What does it accomplish?
 **In Blender?**
-Quick Exporter allows for faster, easier, and more straightforward exporting from Blender.
+Quick Exporter allows for faster, easier, and more straightforward **.fbx** exporting from Blender.
 It saves your export data (including settings, locations, objects to include) and delegates all the work of remembering or coordinating this information into a handy editor panel.

-**In game development?**
+**For game development?**
 Instead of importing your *.blend* files directly into your projects, or using Blender's built-in (but non-persistent) *Export To* functions, Quick Exporter allows you to set up an asset pipeline which disconnects your source files from your asset files.
 The benefit of this being: More control over export settings, locations, and update frequency.

+In game engines such as **Unity** or **Unreal** this allows us to easily avoid orientation errors, incorrect exported object selections, and animation issues caused by inconsistent export settings.

 <br>